 In comparison to monoculture farming, agroforestry systems have shown a higher resilience to natural disasters.
 “Field observations reveal that resilience to climate disasters is closely linked to the level of on-farm biodiversity, a major feature of agroforestry systems.
 After Hurricane Mitch and Hurricane Stan, farms in Mexico and Central American hillsides exhibiting high levels of vegetational complexity and plant diversity suffered less damage than their conventional monoculture neighbours.”

 Monoculture cacao plantations are a leading cause of deforestation rates around the world.
 These outdated farming systems require high amounts of external inputs such as water and fertiliser.
-Not only are they having devastating effects on landscapes in cacao growing regions, but they also threaten the long-term livelihood of small-holder farmers around the world.
+Not only are they having devastating effects on landscapes in cacao growing regions.
+However, they also threaten the long-term livelihood of small-holder farmers around the world.

 We as consumers hold a large amount of power in our hands in shaping the future we imagine.
-Let’s choose a better world with our wallets and support the chocolate makers who have been advocating agroforestry projects for a long time.
+Let’s choose a better world with our wallets.
+Let’s support the chocolate makers who have been advocating agroforestry projects for a long time.

 A huge thank you to Petra Kollmannsberger at 12 Tree for the incredibly insightful overview of agroforestry and its many benefits!